 We welcome you, whatever your background, questions or interests.
 Among our traditions, we pause during Shabbat services to welcome visitors and ask them to introduce themselves.
 All members wear name tags, making introductions easy and we reserve a table at the Oneg (meal and social gathering after services) for visitors to our community.
 We look forward to meeting you!

-LOCATION & PARKING: Adat Shalom is located at 7727 Persimmon Tree Lane, Bethesda MD 20817, just beyond the Beltway between River and MacArthur (behind a small historic church; look for the stone entrance sign).
+LOCATION & PARKING: Adat Shalom is located at 7727 Persimmon Tree Lane, Bethesda MD 20817, just beyond the Beltway between River and MacArthur (behind historic Hermon Presbyterian Church; look for the stone entrance sign).
 The parking lot may fill up, so please consider carpooling.
 If you must park in the neighborhood (on Lilly Stone or Country Club Way), please observe all posted signs; look for our van at Carderock Elementary and other parking areas.

 ELECTRONICS: Our services are a literal ‘sanctuary’ from the everyday, including from personal electronics.
 Please turn it all off – chirps and beeps, as well as rings, can be distracting to many.
 And since we emphasize our time together in the sanctuary as an experience, not a performance, photography is not allowed in the sanctuary during services.
 Pictures may be taken from the glassed-in audio booth at the rear, and the family will receive a video recording as well.
 Discreet photography is allowed on the premises after services.